echgo/notifile/README.md

 ## How to use?

 You can use the following example to create a file.
-Please note that there are currently only the following notification channels: **gotify, matrix, telegram, smtp  & webhook**.
+Please note that there are currently only the following notification channels: **gotify, matrix, telegram, trello, smtp  & webhook**.

 ```go
 data := notifile.Data{